enduringwriter/enduringwriter/README.md

 - Served in the **Texas Army National Guard**
 - B.Sc. in **Chemistry** from Texas A&M University
 - B.Sc. in **Integrative Studies** from University of North Texas
-- Data Science boot camp at Codeup
+- Data Science at Codeup
 - 📫 Reach me at **keith.stateson@gmail.com**